1.3.1 Expense Guidelines

 The term "university purposes" signifies that the expenditure is essential for the furtherance of an officially authorized university program.
 Expenditures that do not meet this criterion constitute "personal items" for which the disbursement of public funds is prohibited.
 Therefore, university accounts cannot be charged directly or through a reimbursement mechanism for such items.
 Administrative unit heads are responsible for reviewing each expenditure request to determine that the expense item is essential to the basic operation of the unit and that it is the best alternative available on a cost-to- benefit basis.
 Additionally, unit heads must also assure that expense items not allowed on some granting agency awards, (e.g., exclusion of alcohol on Federal and other governmental awards) are not charged to these accounts.

-All expense reimbursement requests must bear the signed authorization of the appropriate dean, director, vice president or designee.
+All expense reimbursement requests must bear the signed authorization or electronic approval of the appropriate dean, department head, unit head, or designee.
 No employee is permitted to authorize an expense reimbursement to himself/herself without an appropriate countersignature of a supervisor.
 In the case of the president, a quarterly audit and report to the Board of Governors of his expenses meets this requirement; therefore, no other countersignature is required.
 General and specific guidelines follow:

-A. Entertainment of Official Guest including Candidates for Employment:
+- Entertainment and other Expenses for Official Guests, including Candidates for Employment:

-- Reimbursement requests for entertainment expenses of an individual or of a small group (approximate 10) must include the names, official positions, and affiliations of all participants.
+- Reimbursement requests for entertainment and other expenses of an individual or of a small group (approximate 10) must include the names, official positions, and affiliations of all participants.
 At least one of the participants must not be an employee or student of the university.
 Requests to pay expenses for entertainment of larger groups (not normally paid via the reimbursement process) must include a description/purpose of the program and list categories of attendees e.g. donors, community groups etc. Part of the group must be non-employees/students.
-For entertainment of employees, in certain circumstances, see APPM section 188.8.131.52, Expense Reimbursement for Entertainment of Employees.
+For entertainment of employees using designated accounts, see APPM section 188.8.131.52 Expenses for Entertainment of Employees using Designated Accounts.

-- The official university-related purpose of the entertainment must be clearly stated.
+- The official university-related purpose of the expense must be clearly stated.

-- Unreasonable amounts will not be approved.
-However, it is recognized that the per meal cost of entertaining distinguished guests for dinner at fine restaurants may exceed the normal total daily meal allowance per person permitted by APPM section 7, Travel Expense Policies and Procedures.
+- Approval of entertainment for guests is at the discretion of the respective associate provost, associate vice president, dean, or above.
+However, it is recognized that the per meal cost of entertaining distinguished guests for dinner at fine restaurants may exceed the normal total daily meal allowance per person permitted by APPM section 7 Travel Expense Policies and Procedures.
 Exceeding this amount could be considered reasonable based on the status of the guest and the restaurant selected.

 - On rare occasions, there is a university business need to include a spouse or other family member of an employee in a reimbursement request.
 For instance, when the spouse of an employment candidate is in attendance, inclusion of the employee's spouse would be appropriate.
-Entertainment expenditures for a spouse or other family member must have prior approval of the respective vice president or the dean for Schools/Colleges.
+Entertainment expenditures for a spouse or other family member must have prior approval of the respective associate provost, associate vice president, dean, or above.

-- Personal Items - Meals (except those allowed on official travel or business), Professional individual membership dues, club memberships (i.e. social, golf athletic, etc..) parking fees (except on official travel or business), domicile expenses, personal telephone calls, personal grooming materials and services, clothing rentals/purchases, ( except clothing covered by labor contracts or required/provided by Departments) transportation between residence and work place, and other expenses freely incurred to fulfill personal needs which are neither imposed nor required for satisfactory job performance.
-Personal tributes and parties are not the financial obligation of the university.
-All personal tributes and celebrations such as holiday cards, trees and decorations, retirement and recognition parties, departmental picnics, floral tributes, decorations and plants, must be paid for from personal funds.
-(See C.1, C.5, C.6, C.11, C.13, and C.14 for possible exceptions.)
+- Personal Items - Meals (except those allowed on official travel or business), individual membership dues, club memberships (i.e. social, golf athletic, etc..), parking fees (except on official travel or business), domicile expenses, personal grooming materials and services, clothing rentals/purchases, ( except clothing covered by labor contracts or required/provided by Departments) transportation between residence and work place, and other expenses freely incurred to fulfill personal needs which are neither imposed nor required for satisfactory job performance.

-- Awards, Prizes and Gifts (including gift certificates) to employees are prohibited except those approved in accordance with University Policy 06-1 University Awards (formerly Executive Order 85-7), and miscellaneous non-cash awards (including gift certificates) costing less than $25.00.
+- Awards, Prizes and Gifts (including gift certificates) to employees are prohibited except those approved in accordance with University Policy 06-1 University Awards, and miscellaneous non-cash awards (including gift certificates) costing less than $25.00.

 Cash awards (i.e., Bonus Awards, Awards for Excellence in Teaching, etc.) must be paid directly through the Payroll system.

 - Office Refreshment - coffee, tea, donuts, etc., which are made available at various offices for employees are considered a personal expense.
-The University funds may be used for reimbursement of refreshments for visitors.
-Coffee- makers, refrigerators, etc., in individual offices are considered a personal expense and are not reimbursable.
+However, the University funds may be used for reimbursement of refreshments for visitors.

-- Bottled Water - Bottled water for consumption in the office by employees and/or visitors is considered a personal expense and must not be charged to university accounts (See C3 for possible exceptions).
+- Bottled Water - Bottled water for consumption in the office by employees is considered a personal expense and must not be charged to university accounts (See Section C for possible exceptions).

-- Parking Tickets and Traffic Tickets - Parking tickets and Traffic tickets are considered the personal expense of the driver, irrespective of whether the driver is on University business or not, or if the driver is using a University vehicle or not.
+- Parking Tickets and Traffic Tickets - Parking tickets and Traffic tickets are considered the personal obligation of the driver, regardless of whether the driver is on University business, or using a University vehicle.

-- Staff Meeting Luncheons - Luncheons for staff meetings are considered a personal expense and are non-reimbursable except as allowed by APPM section 184.108.40.206, Expense Reimbursement for Entertainment of Employees.
+- Staff Meeting Luncheons - Luncheons for staff meetings are considered a personal expense and are non-reimbursable except when using designated accounts per APPM section 184.108.40.206 Expenses for Entertainment of Employees using Designated Accounts.

 - Political Fund Raising - payments/reimbursements for political fund raising activities are not allowed.